 Visit the Little Sisters of the Assumption Family Health Service.
 LSA, located on East 115th Street, provides food pantry services, parenting & child development classes, and education & youth service programs to the East Harlem community.
 It is also home to “The Sharing Place” Thrift Store that sells gently used clothing at great prices to the local community and beyond.
 Brick volunteers will sort and hang clothing from donation bags for The Sharing Place Thrift Store.
 Ages 6 and up.
 Site leader: Ashley Carlson

 Come and help prepare meals for the elderly at Carter Burden.
 The mission of the Carter Burden Network is to promote the well-being of seniors, 60 and older, through a continuum of services, advocacy and volunteer programs in NYC oriented to individual, family and community needs.
 They are dedicated to supporting the efforts of older people to live safely and with dignity.
 Ages 8 and up.
 Site Leader: Shannon Froehlich

 The registration period for this event has ended.
-If you have questions, please email Renée D. Jennings, Coordinator for Church Ministries and Mission, at firstname.lastname@example.org.
+If you have questions, please email Renée D. Alston, Coordinator for Church Ministries and Mission, at firstname.lastname@example.org.